Privacy by design is a paradigm shift in the way system processing personal data are considered and built.

 In a nutshell: rather be safe than sorry when privacy is at risk!

 Formal methods are a set of techniques relying on mathematical foundations to specify, develop and verify systems.

-Properties of these latter, such as reliability, correctness, privacy, etc. can be mathematically proved in the early stages of the design phase.
+Properties of these latter, such as reliability, correctness, privacy, etc. can be mathematically proved at their early design stage.

-To sum-up: problems are prevented rather than cured once the service has been deployed.
+To sum-up: problems are prevented early rather than cured later, once the service has been deployed.

-The benefits of the formal method approach to tackle privacy related problems are numerous.
+The benefits of the formal methods approach to tackle privacy related problems are numerous.

 A framework should provide to the designer of a system the toolbox he needs to build a privacy friendly system.

-The meeting of the expectations of both the provider and the user will be achieved thanks to different tactics — including use of cryptographic primitives.
+The meeting of the requirements of both the provider and the user will be achieved thanks to different tactics — including use of cryptographic primitives.